 - If a personal porter is not provided, how much will it cost to hire one?

 - If I hire a personal porter, how much will they carry?

 - Action Peru Treks: All of our treks include either a horse or personal porter to carry 6 kg / 8 kg. of your personal gear, for no charge.

 - General Considerations: Companies use hotels from basic hostels to three star and up.
 Find out what level of hotel you will be staying at.
 You also want to know how much it will cost to upgrade to a higher level of hotel.

-- Action Peru Treks: A very nice bed and breakfast or 3 star hotel is included in the price of all of our treks and tours.
+- Action Peru Treks: A very nice 3 star hotel is included in the price of all of our treks and tours.
 If you are interested in upgrading to a specific hotel, we can give you a price quote.

 - General Considerations: Most companies do not include breakfast on the first day of the trek.
 In general, make sure to clarify which meals are included with your tour or trek.

-- Action Peru Treks: We include breakfast for all of our treks.
+- Action Peru Treks: We include breakfast for most of our treks.
 The only meal not included is lunch on the final day.

 - We do not include breakfast for our tours.
 Many of our tours do not include meals in general except for dinner in Aguas Calientes and breakfast on the day of your Machu Picchu visit.

 - General Considerations: It is not common for companies to do this.
 There are some that offer lunch (included in the trek price) on the final day either at the Tinkuy Buffet at the Sanctuary Lodge or in at a restaurant in Aguas Calientes.

 - Action Peru Treks: We do not provide lunch on the final day.
 If you would like to eat lunch at the Tinkuy Buffet at the Belmond Sanctuary Lodge, the price is US $45.